Maybe vs. May Be: The Simple Trick to Always Keep Them Straight

 PRACTICE

-To practice using maybe and may be correctly, use the following writing prompt:
+To practice using maybe and may be correctly, use the following writing prompt

-Write for fifteen minutes about the possibility of something that happens at a Labor Day cookout.
+Write for fifteen minutes about the possibility of something that happens at a cookout.
 Use may be and maybe appropriately as often as you can.
-Post your practice in the comments and leave notes for your fellow writers.
+Post your practice in the practice box below and leave notes for your fellow writers.